Friday, Sept 11, 12:30 in AIMM 230

 - Epidauros; Nafplion; Mycenae; Tiryns

-- Olympia museum and Olympia site
+- Olympia site and museum

 - Delphi: site, Parnassus hike, Delphi archaeological museum

-- Includes: Application Fee, Tuition/Fees (for both in-state and out-of-state students), all arrangements on land in Greece and Turkey – bed/breakfast, ground transportation, and entrances – plus insurance.
+- Includes: Application Fee, Tuition/Fees (for both in-state and out-of-state students), all arrangements on land in Greece and – bed/breakfast, ground transportation, and entrances – plus insurance.

 - Does not include: Airfare, lunches and dinners, personal expenses